Probabilistic exact universal quantum circuits for transforming unitary operations: Universal unitary inversion protocols

 \subsection{Optimal protocols via SDP formulation and indefinite causal order advantage}

-We now apply the SDP methods of Sec.\,\ref{sec:SDP} to the case of unitary transposition and present it in Table\,\ref{table:SDP_inv}. {We note that, with the Pauli qubit unitary operator $Y$, we have $YU_2Y=U_2^*$ for every $U_2$ with determinant one.
+We now apply the SDP methods of Sec.\,\ref{sec:SDP} to the case of unitary inversion and reproduce Table 1 of Ref.\,\cite{PRL} in in Table\,\ref{table:SDP_inv}.
+For qubits ($d=2$) {we note that, with the Pauli qubit unitary operator $Y$, $YU_2Y=U_2^*$ for every $U_2$ with determinant one.
 Hence, any protocol for transforming a single use of a qubit unitary operation into a single use of its transposition can be converted into a qubit unitary inversion protocol, \textit{vice versa}.
 Hence the results and conclusions for qubits are equivalent to the ones presented in Sec.\,\ref{sec:SDP_trans}.}

-For qutrits ($d=3$), Theo.\,\ref{theo:inv_nogo} ensures that circuits with a single use necessarily have success probability equals zero.
-For the case $d=3$ and $k=2$, parallel, adaptive , and indefinite causal order protocols have attained the same success probability, suggesting that our parallel unitary inversion protocol may be optimal when $d=k-1$.
+For qutrits ($d=3$), Theorem \ref{theo:inv_nogo} ensures that circuits with a single use necessarily have success probability equal zero.
+For the case $d=3$ and $k=2$, parallel, adaptive, and indefinite causal order protocols have attained the same success probability, suggesting that our parallel unitary inversion protocol may be optimal when $d=k-1$.